sdc-china/IDA-doc/_posts/2018-03-15-test-write-javascript-command.md

     ```
 3. Insert Post Script to Case Step

-   If you have created any level of the post-script, then the layout of the case step table will be:
+   If you have created any level of the post script, then the layout of the case step table will be:

    ![][test_post_script_look]

-   Click the toggle to insert a post-script after the command.
+   Click the toggle to insert a post script after the command.

    Batch operation: